Assistant Learning Specialist

 - Assist with early alert, 4 and 7 week grade and recruit back outreach for students with disabilities.

 Qualifications: Minimum requirements include a Bachelor’s degree from an accredited college or university with a minimum of one-three years’ experience working in higher education or a related field.
-Candidate must have relevant experience in working with students with disabilities; record of academic leadership and management in a diverse institutional environment; and commitment to excellence.
-In addition, the successful candidate will have teaching experience.
+Candidate must have relevant experience in working with students with disabilities; commitment to excellence; and the ability to work in a diverse environment.

 An independent, residential liberal arts college enrolling approximately 1,400 full-time undergraduates, Hartwick embraces the teacher-scholar model, with teaching excellence as the first priority, and seeks to recruit, retain and promote a diverse workforce.